 WHY WE LIKE IT: This keyboard is an ultra-light, 4 oz, product, with a pleasing ergonomic design, featuring a large 4.4” trackpad and a spiral-patterned, anti-slip backface.
 These design choices, and the ability to work with any USB-enabled gadget, make this a great keyboard for gaming applications.

 The ANEWISH Mini Wireless Keyboard is a true plug-and-play device, offering instant compatibility with smart TVs, laptops, gaming consoles, and projectors, among others, just as soon as you plug in the USB receiver.
 The keyboard offers an ultra-compact design while still being perfect for those with larger hands, thanks to the 4.4” touchpad and the anti-slip backface.
+That said, if you need a keyboard to tote regularly, you’ll want to check out the best foldable keyboards.

 Award: Excellent Battery Life